Building Literacy Skills with Safari Ltd.

 Here are helpful resources for teaching kids how to use syllable types for spelling and reading:

 When children have truly enjoyed and engaged with a book, they have taken an adventure to a new world, met new characters, and had new experiences.
 In addition, books light up a child’s mind with all types of connections.
 They are reminded of their own experiences, other books they’ve read (or listened to), and things they’ve seen.
 Making connections while reading is one of the deepest ways of comprehending.
 Safari Ltd.’s open-ended toys allow for imaginative play which can help promote connections and build comprehension skills.

 Use Safari Ltd. minis to see how many connections your child can make.
-I like to use the Safari Ltd. XL Good Luck Minis Blind Bag for this activity.
-It contains a huge variety of figures!
-You play this game by having your child reach into the bag of Good Luck Minis and pull out a figure.
+I like to use Safari Ltd. Good Luck Minis or TOOB figures for this activity, but any sized figures will do.
+You play this game by having your child reach into the bag of mixed figures.
 Encourage your child to really examine the detailed figure.
 They can then close their eyes and think of everything that the figure reminds them of.
 While thinking of all of the connections, they can list them out loud, write a list, or draw pictures.
 The challenge is to make as many connections as possible.
 Encourage them to think deeply by throwing out prompts if necessary: “has that figure (“character”) been… in a book that you have read, a movie you’ve seen, reminded you of a similar character.”
 Make this a competitive game by having additional children (or adults) do the activity at the same time to see who can generate the most connections.